cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 <HighlightBox type="synopsis">

-Let's dedicate some time to events in the Cosmos SDK.
+Let's dedicate some time to events in the Cosmos SDK - what they are, how they are  useful and how applications should implement them.

 You should understand the concepts covered in the following sections before diving into events:

 * [Transactions](./transactions.md)
 * [Messages](./messages.md)